 BAPTISM OF INFANTS AND CHILDREN

 The Sacrament of Baptism for infants and children is administered on the first and third Sundays of each month immediately after the 11am Mass.
 Parents are required to attend a Baptism class.
+Godparents from St. Philip should call the office at 412-922-6388 to request a sponsor form.
 Godparents who do not belong to St. Philip Parish need a sponsor's certificate from the parish in which they are registered.
-Please call the Religious Education Office at 412-922-6388 to arrange the baptism and to receive further information.
+Please call Office Religious Education at 412-922-6388 to arrange the baptism and to receive further information.

 Adults normally are required to attend classes in our parish RCIA program.
 Baptisms take place at the Easter Vigil the evening before Easter Sunday.

 This is just a reminder that to be eligible to be a Godparent/Sponsor for Baptism or Confirmation you must be at least sixteen years of age and an active member of the parish.
 An active member is defined as one who is registered, attends Mass and is financially supportive of the parish and its programs, is confirmed and if married, is living in a marriage recognized by the Catholic Church.

 When choosing godparents or sponsors for Baptism or Confirmation, please keep in mind the following: Godparents/Sponsors must be at least 16 years of age, and be a baptized and confirmed Roman Catholic.
 They must lead a life in harmony with the Catholic Faith (including valid Catholic marriage).
 The mother or father cannot be the godparent/sponsor.